nishantbahri/nishantbahri/README.md

 ## 👨‍💻 About Me

-🔭 Data Engineer at **Zalando** with a passion for building scalable data solutions
+🔭 Data Engineer with a passion for building scalable data solutions
 🌱 Constantly exploring the latest in **Big Data**, **Cloud Technologies**, and **Data Engineering**
 ⚡ Tech enthusiast who loves solving complex problems and sharing knowledge through writing
 📍 Based in **Berlin, Germany**